Top 25 Examples of Baroque Architecture

 Photo by Pedro J Pacheco from Wikimedia Commons

 Santiago de Compostela originated as a Romanesque Church with foundations dating back to 1075 CE.
-It was an important pilgrimage location, thanks to the church’s affiliation with saint St. James.
+It was an important pilgrimage site thanks to the church’s affiliation with Saint James.
 Christian Pilgrims would travel from all over Europe, taking a popular road known as The Way of St. James.
 This pathway begins in modern-day France and stretches all the way across the Iberian Peninsula to the Spanish Region of Galicia.
 This road and the small villages dotted along it are all commemorated as a UNESCO World Heritage Site.
 The church sits in front of the Praza do Obradoiro, one of the most well-known Plazas in all of Spain.

 6. Melk Abbey – Melk, Lower Austria, Austria